Florian-Cenko/Finance-Data-Project/README.md

 Stock data is obtained using pandas-datareader, which fetches historical stock prices for each bank.
 We analyze the following institutions:

--**Bank of America**
+- **Bank of America**

--**CitiGroup**
+- **CitiGroup**

--**Goldman Sachs**
+- **Goldman Sachs**

--**JPMorgan Chase**
+- **JPMorgan Chase**

--**Morgan Stanley**
+- **Morgan Stanley**

--**Wells Fargo**
+- **Wells Fargo**

 Each bank’s data is stored in a separate Pandas DataFrame, named after its ticker symbol (e.g., BAC for Bank of America).

 ## Objectives

--Retrieve historical stock data from January 1, 2006 to January 1, 2016 using pandas_datareader
+- Retrieve historical stock data from January 1, 2006 to January 1, 2016 using pandas_datareader
--Explore daily stock prices, trading volumes, and trends over time -Visualize bank stock performance during the financial crisis (2007–2008) -Compare key financial metrics across multiple banks -Practice data cleaning, manipulation, and visualization with real financial data
+- Explore daily stock prices, trading volumes, and trends over time
+- Visualize bank stock performance during the financial crisis (2007–2008)
+- Compare key financial metrics across multiple banks
+- Practice data cleaning, manipulation, and visualization with real financial data

 ## Tech Stack
 - Python